Underspecification in Language Modeling Tasks: A Causality-Informed Study of Gendered Pronoun Resolution: Introduction

 \citet{Mediation-NLP} use causal mediation analysis to gain insights into how and where latent gender biases are represented in the transformer, however, their methods require white-box access to models, while our methods do not.

 Finally, our methods do not require the categorization of real-world entities (e.g. occupations) as gender stereotypical or anti-stereotypical~\citep{Mediation-NLP, Not-Causal-NLP-bias, Rudinger18, Flan-T5}.
-Rather our methods serve to detect if the gendered pronoun resolution task is unspecified (thus rendering any gender prediction suspect) or well-specified.
+Rather our methods serve to detect if the gendered pronoun resolution task is well-specified or unspecified.
+The latter renders any gendered prediction suspect, regardless of gender stereotype.

-\textbf{Underspecification in Deep Learning.} \citet{underspec} perturb the initialization random seed in LLMs at pre-training time to show substantial variance in the reliance on shortcut features, such as \textit{gender vs.\ occupation} correlations, at inference-time across their trained LLMs.
-We instead study plausible data-generating processes to target specific perturbations, enabling specific methods for black-box detection of task specification at inference time with a single LLM.
+\textbf{Underspecification in Deep Learning.} \citet{underspec} perturb the initialization random seed in LLMs at pre-training time to show substantial variance in the reliance on shortcut features, such as \textit{gender vs.\ occupation} correlations, at inference-time across their custom-trained LLMs.
+We instead study plausible data-generating processes to target specific perturbations, enabling specific methods for black-box detection of task specification at inference time with a single off-the-shelf LLM.

-\citet{finnUnderspec} recently introduced a method to learn a diverse set of functions from underspecified data, from which they can subsequently select the optimal predictor, but have yet to apply this method to tasks lacking shortcut features, as is our focus.
+\citet{finnUnderspec} introduced a method to learn a diverse set of functions from underspecified data, from which they can subsequently select the optimal predictor, but have yet to apply this method to tasks lacking shortcut features, as is our focus.

-\textbf{Spurious Correlations in Deep Learning.} Shortcut induced spurious correlations are also often true in the real-world target domain: cows are often in fields of grass \citep{cow-camel}, summaries do often have high lexical overlap with the original text~\citep{paraphrase-nlp}.
-In distinction, we measure LLM \textit{gender vs.\ time} and \textit{gender vs.\ location} spurious correlations, untrue in our real-world target domain, where genders are distributed roughly evenly over time and space.
+\textbf{Spurious Correlations in Deep Learning.} Shortcut-induced spurious correlations are also often true in the real-world target domain: cows are often in fields of grass \citep{cow-camel}, and summaries do often have high lexical overlap with the original text~\citep{paraphrase-nlp}.
+In distinction, we measure LLM \textit{gender vs.\ time} and \textit{gender vs.\ location} spurious correlations that are untrue in our real-world target domain, where genders are evenly distributed over time and space.

 \citet{shortcut} describe models as following a `Principle of Least Effort' to detect shortcut features easier to learn than the \textit{intended feature}.
 In contrast, we characterize the learning of \textit{specification-induced features} as a `method of last resort', when no \textit{intended features} (or \textit{causal features}) are available in the learning task.